tdpreece/owasp_zap_example/README.md

 * right-click on folder in 'Sites' > 'Include context' > 'Default context' > click 'OK' ,

 ## Configure a user
 * Check that detection of anti CSRF tokens in enabled: settings > Anti CSRF Tokens, checked name of token that matches the one I was using (csrfmiddlewaretoken).

 ### Manual
 * In 'Session Management' check that Cookie-based Session Management is selected.
 * In 'Authentication', select 'Form-based Authentication',
-    * enter "http://localhost:8081/login/" into 'Login Form Targer Url' field.
+    * enter "http://localhost:8081/login/" into 'Login Form Targert Url' field.
     * enter "username=y&password=x" into 'Login Request POST Data' field
     * select "username" in 'Username' select box
     * select "password" in 'Password' select box